oemof/tespy/docs/tutorials/heat_pump_steps.rst

 ++++++++++
 This part contains two compressors with intermittent cooling between them.
 The cold side of the heat exchanger will be connected to a pump upstream and to the superheater downstream.
-We will also replace the source for the coolant of :code:`c0` at the condenser with another CycleCloser (:code:`cool_closer`), to make sure the fluid properties after the second compressor are identical to the fluid properties at the condenser's inlet.
+The bypass is used to give the system flexibility in the temperature levels between the heat exchangers.
+We will also replac the source for the coolant of :code:`c0` at the condenser with another CycleCloser to make sure the fluid properties after the second compressor are identical to the fluid properties at the condenser's inlet.

 .. tip::